4richardchen/stopaapihate.github.io/index.md

 1. Benny Luo's [NextShark](//twitter.com/NextShark) is clickbait whose [credibility](//twitter.com/eugenegu/status/1358846497861718018) threatens the cause; some contributors are more credible such as [May Lee](//t.co/NUdbR2XXPD) of [The May Lee Show](//twitter.com/TheMayLeeShow) though they share in the attention
 1. _Asian Dawn_ foments hate namely against blacks since it's the most clickbaitey; they're full of controversy they enjoy sowing
 1. [Asian Rise](//instagram.com/asian__rise) has Asian Dawn's problems plus JackFroot's near same content; their former [Asian Rise](//instagram.com/asian_rise) got deleted as portents poorly
-1. [JackFroot](//linktr.ee/Jackfroot) by [Davian Nguyen](//instagram.com/daviannguyen) (doesn't link to its [Instagram](//instagram.com/jackfroot)) is a bit less reactive but similar anti-black, clickbait style as to be so fast to the draw as to be erroneous a few times already which endangers its credibility
+1. [JackFroot](//linktr.ee/Jackfroot) by [Davian Nguyen](//instagram.com/daviannguyen) is a bit less reactive but similar clickbait, so fast to the draw as to be erroneous a few times already which endangers its credibility
 1. [NBCAsianAmerica](//twitter.com/nbcasianamerica) which downplayed, ignored incidents for years, has only 2 writers, and [deleted Yang](//twitter.com/hashtag/MSNBCfearsYang)
 1. [PlanA Magazine](//t.co/60tIjt9LQW) is purposefully abrasive, condesending intentionally hate monger to grow readership
 1. so many anonymous like [Asian Lives Matter](//youtube.com/channel/UC6cWZcuD9kNnuaWAoIeDibg)
-1. [//youtube.com/channel/UCt4NUInb_cw8-nqpLoJaaXQ) which has too many problems to list including debunked accusations of pedophilia, using model minority myth to its ploy, extreme political biases, propelling human rights abuses, etc.
+1. [ANTI-PC ASIAN VLOG](//youtube.com/channel/UCt4NUInb_cw8-nqpLoJaaXQ) has too many problems including debunked accusations of pedophilia, using model minority myth to its ploy, extreme political biases, propelling human rights abuses, etc.; foreign-based adds to the mystery
 1. [most media ignore Asians](//thecrimson.com/article/2021/2/25/conde-media-coverage-asian-america-issues) as their goals are not ours

 ## Storytell